largehadroncollider/lhcSiteSource/content/defconguide.md

 It’s advisable to stay as close to the con as possible.
 Stay at a con hotel if you want to be super close to the action and not have to take a cab/Lyft/Uber at the end of the day back to your room.
 Beware though, you might have to wait forever for an elevator to go up/down to your room, especially if you booked near popular shit.

 Official DEF CON room blocks allow you to sleep near fellow freaks and geeks at a special price.
-If you’re staying at a DEF CON official hotel, ask for a DEF CON hotel key when you check in (if you want one).
+If you’re staying at a DEF CON official hotel, you may ask for a DEF CON hotel key when you check in.
 These hotel keys are printed with a special logo for the event, making them another piece of swag, but convey no other benefit.

 Official DEF CON hotels usually carry DEF CON TV, which allows you to watch DEF CON talks from your room, but note that since the move away from Caesar's properties, there's no certainty that DEF CON TV will continue to be available in the hotels associated with DEF CON.